kc9vu/barsk/README.md

           The config file path

   -z, --thats-all
-          Don't use any config file, it means run without adding any unspecified parameters
+          Don't use any config file, it means run without adding any unspecified arguments

   -p, --dry-run
           Print message instead of sending it